 Tax is something that none of us can escape.
 Whether the tax is payable by a business, a business owner or an individual, it is usually one of the biggest outgoings that individuals and businesses pay.

 We believe that it is necessary to have a specialist tax team, working solely on tax matters and many firms, in our local region, do not have this specialist tax expertise.
-Our tax team are based across all of our offices in Darlington, York, Durham and Middlesbrough.
+Our tax team are based across all of our offices in Darlington, York, Durham, Middlesbrough and Newcastle.

 The majority of our tax team are either Chartered Accountants or Chartered Tax Advisers or in some cases hold both premier qualifications.